T. J. Smith: Los Angeles Chargers

 After going undrafted in the 2020 NFL draft, Smith was signed by the Los Angeles Chargers as an undrafted free agent.
 Smith spent the entirety of the 2020 NFL season on the practice squad and was released before the 2021 regular season.

 Minnesota Vikings

 Midway through the 2021 NFL season, the Minnesota Vikings signed Smith to their practice squad.
 Smith was then elevated to the active roster before the week 12 game against the San Francisco 49ers.
 He signed a reserve/future contract with the Vikings on January 10, 2022.

-He was waived on August 30, 2022, and re-signed to the practice squad the next day.
+On August 30, 2022, Smith was waived by the Vikings as a part of final roster cuts and re-signed to the practice squad the next day.
 He signed a reserve/future contract on January 20, 2023.

-He was waived on August 29, 2023, and signed to the practice squad the next day.
+On August 29, 2023, Smith was waived by the Vikings as part of final roster cuts and signed to the practice squad the next day.
 He was promoted to the active roster on December 30.

 Carolina Panthers

 On May 13, 2024, Smith signed with the Carolina Panthers.
 He was waived on August 27, and re-signed to the practice squad.
 He was promoted to the active roster on October 19.
 Smith was released and re-signed to the practice squad on October 23.